Intrinsic Bottleneck Distance for Merge Trees: Background

+\begin{remark} One reason the elder rule was originally precisely formulated is that the elder rule applied to $(T,f)$ computes the degree zero sublevel set persistent homology of the function $f$.
+Since the definition of persistent homology is rather algebraic and not strictly necessary for this paper, we refer the reader to \cite{cai2021elder,curry2018fiber,edelsbrunner2010computational} for the details of the connection between the elder rule and persistent homology.
+It is for this reason that the barcode $B(T,f)$ resulting from the elder rule is known to remain the same after reordering leaves with identical $f$-values. \end{remark}

-\begin{definition} An injective map $\phi$ from a sub-multiset $S$ of a barcode $B$ into a barcode $B'$ is called a \emph{partial matching}.
+\begin{definition} A \emph{partial matching} between barcodes $B$ and $B'$ is an injective map $\phi$ from a sub-multiset $S$ of $B$ into $B'$.
 Given an interval $I$ let $L(I)$ and $R(I)$ denote its (potentially infinite) left and right endpoints.
-The \emph{cost} of $\phi$ is the minimum of the following three values.
+The \emph{cost} of $\phi$ is the maximum of the following three values.

 In the above expressions any difference $a-b$ is assumed to be infinite if either $a$ or $b$ is infinite, unless $a=b$, in which case we take $a-b = 0$.